 Coffee is a highly prevalent and extensively consumed beverage globally.
-The global consumption of coffee is estimated to exceed 2.25 billion cups on a daily basis.
+Daily global coffee consumption exceeds 2.25 billion cups.
 Coffee is a multifaceted and intriguing commodity, possessing an extensive and diverse historical background that encompasses numerous societies and regions.
 This article aims to examine the process of coffee harvesting, tracing its journey from the coffee plant to the final product.

 The Historical and Cultural Significance of Coffee